Viability of $A_4$, $S_4$ and $A_5$ Flavour Symmetries in Light of the First JUNO Result

 Next, we perform a statistical analysis including the recent JUNO result, eq.~\eqref{eq:JUNO}.
 We find that only three (two) mixing patterns survive at $3\sigma$ after the JUNO measurement.
-We also discuss the predictions of these mixing patterns for the Dirac CP-violating (CPV) phase, $\delta$, present in the PMNS lepton mixing matrix.
+We also discuss the predictions of these mixing patterns for the atmospheric neutrino mixing angle, $\theta_{23}$, and the Dirac CP-violating (CPV) phase, $\delta$, present in the PMNS lepton mixing matrix.

-We note that beyond corroborating/falsifying lepton mixing patterns~ \cite{Zhang:2025jnn,He:2025idv}, potentially based on flavour and/or CP symmetries~ \cite{Ge:2025csr,Chen:2025afg,Jiang:2025hvq}, the first JUNO result has implications for neutrinoless double beta decay~\cite{Ge:2025cky}, probing unitarity (violation) of the lepton mixing matrix~\cite{Huang:2025znh}, flavour composition of astrophysical neutrinos~\cite{Xing:2025xte}, and (dark) matter effects on neutrino oscillations~\cite{Chao:2025sao,Li:2025hye}.
+We note that beyond corroborating/falsifying lepton mixing patterns~\cite{Zhang:2025jnn,He:2025idv}, potentially based on flavour and/or CP symmetries~\cite{Ge:2025csr,Chen:2025afg,Jiang:2025hvq}, the first JUNO result has implications for neutrinoless double beta decay~\cite{Ge:2025cky}, probing unitarity (violation) of the lepton mixing matrix~\cite{Huang:2025znh}, flavour composition of astrophysical neutrinos~\cite{Xing:2025xte}, and (dark) matter effects on neutrino oscillations~\cite{Chao:2025sao,Li:2025hye}.

 This \textit{letter} is organised as follows.
 First, we briefly summarise the symmetry-based mixing patterns of interest.
-Then, after describing the procedure used in our statistical analysis, we present our results in terms of likelihood plots for $\sin^2\theta_{12}$ and $\cos\delta$.
+Then, after describing the procedure used in our statistical analysis, we present our results in terms of likelihood plots for $\sin^2\theta_{12}$, $\cos\delta$ and $\sin^2\theta_{23}$.
 Finally, we summarise our findings and draw conclusions.